-That is (some of) what CBD does: it inhibits FAAH.
-Big Pharma, meanwhile, has its sights set on developing and patenting synthetic FAAH-inhibitors to treat PTSD, depression, and other pathological conditions—the very same conditions for which whole plant cannabis provides politically incorrect relief.
+Big Pharma has its sights set on developing and patenting synthetic FAAH-inhibitors to treat PTSD, depression, and other pathological conditions—the very same conditions for which whole plant cannabis provides politically incorrect relief.

 Cannabis is often the remedy of choice for people coping with PTSD and other stress-induced maladies.
 Some are already using CBD-rich extracts and flowers.
 Many others self-medicate with THC-dominant strains to ease posttraumatic stress.
-PTSD sufferers can’t afford to wait for whatever benefits synthetic FAAH-inhibitors may offer in the years ahead.
+PTSD sufferers can’t afford to wait for whatever benefits synthetic FAAH-inhibitors may – or may not – offer in the years ahead.
 They need help now.